Neill Log House: Connection with the Lewis and Clark Expedition

 The Neill (Neal) log house is profiled on the Lewis and Clark National Historic Trail Experience website created by the National Park Service to highlight noteworthy places along the route of the 1804–06 Lewis and Clark Expedition.
-The historic connection between the Neal Log House and Lewis and Clark’s Expedition is believed to have taken place in May of 1803, when Meriwether Lewis traveled to Pittsburgh to launch the keelboat he had constructed up-river from Pittsburgh.
+The historic connection between the Neal Log House and Lewis and Clark's Expedition is believed to have taken place in May 1803, when Meriwether Lewis traveled to Pittsburgh to launch the keelboat he had constructed up-river from Pittsburgh.
 Several months later, he began his trip down the Ohio River from the Point, the confluence of the Three Rivers in Pittsburgh and early Gateway to the West.
 From here, Lewis traveled to the Falls of the Ohio at Clarksville, Indiana, across from Louisville, Kentucky.
 Soon after, he met up with William Clark.
 It is said that “When they shook hands in Clarksville, the Lewis and Clark Expedition began.”
 More crew members were added and they traveled to winter quarters outside of St. Louis, in final preparation to journey west.
 This was all after earlier preparation on the rivers of Pittsburgh, where their keelboat was first constructed and launched.
-May of 1803 was Lewis’ second trip to Pittsburgh, having traveled earlier as a young Virginian volunteer to put-down the Whiskey Rebellion.
-On both trips, he journeyed from Maryland to Pittsburgh on the ancient Nemacolin Indian Trail, later called Braddock’s Road.
+May 1803 was Lewis’ second trip to Pittsburgh, having traveled earlier as a young Virginian volunteer to put-down the Whiskey Rebellion.
+On both trips, he journeyed from Maryland to Pittsburgh on the ancient Nemacolin Indian Trail, later called Braddock's Road.
 There is also evidence that Lewis later traveled with two wagons, by the Neal Log House, on his last 4 miles overland to the Point.
-Early travelers on the Nemacolin Trail through what is now Schenley Park would water their horses at Snyder’s Springs, source of the historic Catahecassa Fountain at the Neal Log House.
+Early travelers on the Nemacolin Trail through what is now Schenley Park would water their horses at Snyder's Springs, source of the historic Catahecassa Fountain at the Neal Log House.